 In addition to the risks covered above, the Undertaking may in the future also be exposed to emerging risks.
-The Undertaking currently considers geopolitical risk, disruptive technology (including transformative technology for insurance distribution ('InsurTech') and cybersecurity issues) and regulatory changes on data protection and business conduct that can transform the insurance industry, as key emerging risks.
+The Undertaking currently considers disruptive technology (including transformative technology for insurance distribution (InsurTech) and cybersecurity issues) as a key emerging risk.
+Evolving regulatory changes on data protection and business conduct, that can transform the insurance industry, are also closely monitored.
+The Undertaking's operating model is dependent on the stability of the EU single market.
+The Brexit situation (including the emerging risk of potential for changes in the solvency regime or other divergence in legislation in the future) and political risks in general, are monitored on an on-going basis.